iShawnWang/withUnmounted/README.md

 # withUnmounted

-HOC for set a flag when componentWillUnmount, bypass `Can't perform a React state update on an unmounted component` warning
+HOC for set a `hasUnmounted` flag when componentWillUnmount, bypass `Can't perform a React state update on an unmounted component` warning